clementbernardd/reports/README.md

 The directory is composed of the following projects :

 - `AWS` : Cloud computing class where we played with `aws`.
+- `Computer Vision` : the project I've done related to computer vision.
 - `hackathon` : The hackathons I've either participated or organized.
 - `NLP` : The project and internship I've done related to NLP.
 - `reinforcement_learning` : The project and internship I've done related to reinforcement learning.